I hail from the midwest (and have the cheese drawer and inherited strong work ethic to prove it).

 Already feelin' myself in 1994 and knowing there are some big plans for me.

-Turns out that extreme conflict avoidance manifests as a heck of a lot of people-pleasing and dimming my sparkle to make others feel better.
+Turns out that extreme conflict avoidance manifests as a heck of a lot of people-pleasing and dimming my sparkle.

 Trudy Duncan COMIN' THROUGHHH.

 And then, one day… I met a new part of myself.
-I met Wolf Mama Allison, Trudy Duncan, my self-advocate, my backbone.
+Wolf Mama Allison, Trudy Duncan, my self-advocate, my backbone.

 I decided that I wasn’t doing the world any favors (and was actually kind of slapping it in the face?) by sitting around and letting people walk all over me.